remongad/TMDB-movies-data-analysis/README.md

 # Data
-you can find the required data to run this python notebook on the following Kaggle link https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv
+you can find the required data to run this python notebook on the following Kaggle link <br>
+https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv

 this analysis uses only the tmdb_5000_movies.csv file and there is no need to use the other data file